ETL Strategy for AI Sucess

 ETL Pipelines and Data Integration

 Data integration services help discover, prepare, and combine data from various sources and organize it within databases, data lakes, and data warehouses.
-These services are capable of managing complex orchestration workflows and providing an operational dashboard by which to visualize and understand the pipeline’s performance.
+These services can manage complex orchestration workflows and provide an operational dashboard to visualize and understand the pipeline’s performance.

 Metadata and Data Models